Dhole/rust-slides/00/content.md

 # Disclaimer #

-This course material is taken from an existing course:
+This course material is taken and modified from an existing course:

 [CIS 198: Rust Programming,
 University of Pennsylvania,